Santa Barbara’s Grand Hotel: The Potter

 The finished product was six-and-a-half stories high with 390 guest rooms.
 Along the front were sun, shaded and glassed-in porches.
 Above, roof gardens provided spectacular views of the ocean, islands, mountains and the city.
 The grounds were elaborately landscaped and included tennis courts, a zoo, a palm and fernery building, cactus gardens and enchanting pathways.
 The gardens were constantly renewed to astonish the winter guests with a showy variety of blooms.

-The Potter had its own post office, water system, power plant and a railroad siding that led onto the grounds to allow the bulk shipment of fuel and groceries.
+The Potter had its own post office, water system, power plant and a railroad siding which led onto the grounds to allow the bulk shipment of fuel and groceries.

 The Potter had three dining rooms.
-The main dining room, pictured here, could hold 700 guests and represented an investment of over $100,000.
+The main dining room, pictured here could hold 700 guests and represented an investment of over $100,000.
 The china and silver were custom made for the Potter and imprinted with the Potter logo.
 It took 100 waitresses, 15 busboys, 40 dish washers and 15 cooks (plus whatever personal chefs guests brought) to run the kitchen.
 At the far end of the dining room above the doors leading to the kitchen (at upper left) was a music stand where up to 20 musicians would play to cover any noise that would be emanating from the kitchen.
-The total staff for the hotel numbered around 500.
-By comparison, Santa Barbara's population was around 7,000.

 Many hotels of the Potter’s style were open for “the season” which ran from January thru May.
 Eyebrows were raised when Potter announced he would be all year long.
 In the days before instant transportation by auto, many families would spend a month or more at the hotel.
 Potter knew he had to keep them busy and small as it was, Santa Barbara, along with Potter’s help had plenty to keep guests occupied.
 Among other activities, for the “off-season” Potter created a summer sports festival pre-dating by decades our Semana Nautica.